microsoft/computervision-recipes/contrib/action_recognition/README.md

 ## State-of-the-art

 In the tables below, we list datasets which are commonly used and also give an overview of the state-of-the-art.
-Note that the tables are exhaustive and should cover most major publications until 2018.
-Expect however some level of incompleteness and slight incorrectness (e.g. publication year being off by plus/minus 1 year due, etc)
+Note that the information below is reasonably exhaustive and should cover most major publications until 2018.
+Expect however some level of incompleteness and slight incorrectness (e.g. publication year being off by plus/minus 1 year due) since the tables below were mainly compiled to give a high-level picture of where the field is and how it evolved over the last years.

-  also caused by "rounding/summarizing" the information rather than providing a detailed description.)

 Recommended reading:
 - As introduction to action recognition the blog [Deep Learning for Videos: A 2018 Guide to Action Recognition](http://blog.qure.ai/notes/deep-learning-for-videos-action-recognition-review).